 My favorite ways to entertain myself all involve apps, I shared some other apps specific to the planning and executing road trips, so these will just be entertainment, both while driving as well as at the hotels.
 I’ve got 6 apps that I think are perfect entertainment for a road trip.

-My all time favorite app for entertaining myself on the road is Audible.
+My all time favorite app for entertaining myself on the road is Audible (affiliate link).
 My kids think this app is for them because we pick stories that they will enjoy.
 I enjoy the stories as well.
 Once my kids get sucked into listening to a book, they often turn down other forms of entertainment and we listen to the book for a couple of hours in one day of driving.
 It is kind of a rule on our trips that once it gets dark while we are driving, we listen to a book because it helps keep me awake and entertained.

 While I don’t mind the driving and playing a license plate game or listening to music, etc., listening to a good book is great entertainment.
 If you prefer non-child-appropriate books, you may be able to use a single earbud so you can still hear both your kids and everything you need to hear while driving.
 Just make sure to check the laws of the state in which you are driving because some states do not allow earbuds/earphones.

 I love the Kindle app!
 I love a good read and once we get to the hotel and I get the kids to bed, I’m left sitting in a dark hotel room trying to be quiet so they will sleep.
 This is when I truly love my tablet because I have all the entertainment I want with my Fire tablet.

 This latest version of the Fire tablet comes with Blue Shade installed as well.
 If I set it to, it automatically adjusts the lighting on the tablet to remove that harsh blue light.
 It makes it so much better to read in a dark hotel room.